Chile weighing issue of third booster dose of COVID-19 vaccine

 “As a government we are attentive to today’s problems but also must anticipate and prepare to face the problems of tomorrow,” he added.

-Chile has relied heavily on the COVID-19 shot developed by China's Sinovac to roll out one of the world's fastest vaccination campaigns, administering 16.8 million doses, along with 3.9 million doses of the Pfizer/BioNTech vaccine (PFE.N), and smaller amounts of inoculations from Cansino Biologics (6185.HK) and AstraZeneca (AZN.L).
+Chile has relied heavily on the COVID-19 shot developed by China’s Sinovac to roll out one of the world’s fastest vaccination campaigns, administering 16.8 million doses, along with 3.9 million doses of the Pfizer/BioNTech vaccine and smaller amounts of inoculations from Cansino Biologics and AstraZeneca.

 So far, 78% of Chile’s target population has received at least one dose, and 61% are fully vaccinated.